 page 303: Fate and the hotel clerk have an intense discussion about clouds.
 It just so happens that Fate knows the Greek root of the word cirrus?
 I thought briefly that this this hotel clerk reminded me of Tim Roth as the hotel clerk in Four Rooms.

-page 307: Fate is watching the undercard: a fighter in white shorts versus a fighter wearing “black, purple, and red striped” shorts.
+page 307: Fate is watching the undercard: a fighter in white shorts versus a fighter wearing “black, ambulance purple, and and red striped” shorts.
 This is when he hears his name being called, but can’t see who’s talking to him.
 Two pages earlier, Fate is at a restaurant that includes a foosball table at the back.
 One team of the players/figures on the foosball table wear white shorts and the other team wears black/red outfits.
 The black/red team has small devil horns on their foreheads.
 When Oscar first heard his name being called in the crowded arena, I was still thinking of Oscar-as-Jonah and that this voice calling him was maybe the devil, tempting him to stay in Santa Teresa.
 Fate is called over to Chucho and Rosa and Rosita and Charly Cruz and his meandering journey through the underbelly of Santa Teresa takes off from there.
 (As a side note, we all know that the color red is traditionally associated with representations of the devil, but did you know that so are stripes?
 Stripes are the devil’s cloth!)

 page 317: It someone’s birthday and the Mexicans start to sing Las Mañanitas (Little Mornings), the traditional Mexican birthday song.
 Fate asks Rosa Amalfitano what’s the connection between King David and birthdays.
 She doesn’t know because she’s from Spain.
 The first line of the song is Estas son las mañanitas, que cantaba el Rey David (roughly: This is the morning song that King David used to sing).
 David was the psalmist and is known for those psalms as songs, so that part’s not that unusual (especially in a mostly Catholic country).
 But what’s interesting is that Las Mañanitas is also sung at novenas celebrating patron saints—and is traditionally sung to meet the Virgin of Guadalupe on the morning of her feast day: